If you choose to live in private accommodation, or if you have been unsuccessful in your hall application, you have plenty of options.

 Housing Information Sheets

 We want you to be able to make informed decisions about where you live and we also want you to know your rights and responsibilities in the unlikely event of encountering any difficulties.
 So we have prepared some information sheets that you may find useful when looking for private accommodation.
+You can also find up-to-date guidance on renting in England in the UK Government's How to Rent checklist.

 If you have any questions or need more help, just get in touch with us via the contact details below.